 Welcome to my website!

 My name is Idris, a PhD candidate in the Department of Economics, University of South Carolina.
-I will be in the 2024/5 academic job market.
-My research fields are development economics, economic history, and political economy, with a particular focus on historical persistence, the deep roots of comparative development, and the connection between regime type and development.
+I am in the 2024/5 academic job market.
+My research fields are development economics, economic history, and political economy, with a particular focus on historical persistence, the deep roots of comparative development, and the connection between political regime type and development.
 In my JMP I offer the first systematic investigation of the effects of Africa’s wave of democratization on economic performance and long-run development.

 My research has been published in leading field journals including The Journal of Development Studies and the Oxford Development Studies.
-My work has also featured in major media outlets, including The Conversation.
+My work has also featured in major media outlets, notably The Conversation.
 Please check the research page for my published articles, working papers and works in progress.

 iddrisu.kambala[at]grad.moore.sc.edu